The Investment Treaty Arbitration Review: Challenges to Arbitrators under the ICSID Convention and Rules

 Reference to Section 2 of Chapter IV is to the nationality requirements for appointment under Articles 38 and 39 of the ICSID Convention.
-A third ground for disqualification is found in Rule 8 of the ICSID Arbitration Rules, which provides for a situation where an arbitrator becomes incapacitated or unable to perform the duties of his or her office.
+A third ground for disqualification is found in Rule 8 of the ICSID Arbitration Rules, which provides for a situation in which an arbitrator becomes incapacitated or unable to perform the duties of his or her office.

-[p]ersons designated to serve on the Panels shall be persons of high moral character and recognized competence in the fields of law, commerce, industry or finance, who may be relied upon to exercise independent judgment.
+Persons designated to serve on the Panels shall be persons of high moral character and recognized competence in the fields of law, commerce, industry or finance, who may be relied upon to exercise independent judgment.
 Competence in the field of law shall be of particular importance in the case of persons on the Panel of Arbitrators.

 It is well settled that although the English text of Article 14(1) refers only to 'independent judgment', this provision also contains a requirement of 'impartiality' (deriving from the equally authentic Spanish text).

-iII The legal standard under the ICSID Convention
+III The legal standard under the ICSID Convention

 The legal standard for disqualification in the ICSID context has been closely considered in decisions on disqualification proposals and scholarly commentary.
-The authors do not propose to rehearse that commentary here in full, but rather note that recent decisions suggest a welcome shift in the direction of a consistent and predictable standard.
+The authors do not propose to rehearse that commentary here in full but rather note that recent decisions suggest a welcome shift in the direction of a consistent and predictable standard.

 i The applicable legal standard is objective